ipeychev/weoutline/README.md

      npm start
      ```

-# Watch and build automatically the client files:
+# Watch and build automatically the client files

 Execute the following command:
   ```bash